 the Air Force and they were put on exhibition at varios places.

-Fate of two others is known: serial 4802, camouflaged, as a travelling exhibit, serial 4805 at Santa Cruz AB mounted on a pole
+Fate of others are known: serial 4802, camouflaged, as a travelling exhibit; 4804 mountd on a pole in Rio de Janeiro-Galeao airport; serial 4805 at Santa Cruz AB mounted on a pole, camouflaged.

 Fleet upgrading and search for additional aircrafts